What is Japanese Knotweed?

 Since Japanese Knotweed is now on the radar of mortgage lenders.
 Your mortgage application may be rejected if Japanese Knotweed is detected at or near the property boundaries and no treatment plan is in place.
 Unfortunately, the price of the house may seriously be devalued by a cash buyer.
-Japanese Knotweed has strong rhizome systems.
-Rhizomes are the stems that grow parallel just beneath the ground; sometimes, rhizomes are mistakenly called roots.
-They can potentially damage foundations, underground communications etc. Potentially this means that rhizomes look for weak places in structures, e.g. fractures or gaps to spread through.
-If the foundations and other structure are well built and there are no defects, there is no way for Japanese Knotweed to spread through and destroy.
-Some companies specialised in Japanese Knotweed neglect to inform their potential clients about this.
+Japanese Knotweed has strong a rhizome systems.
+Rhizomes are stems that grow parallel just beneath the ground.
+Furthermore rhizomes are mistakenly called roots.
+They can potentially damage foundations, underground communications, etc. Potentially this means that rhizomes look for weak places in structures, e.g. fractures or gaps to grow through.
+If the foundations and other structures are well built and there are no defects, The rhizome system will grow round the obstacle.

 Fly tipping and ignorance are the biggest causes of this plant being spread unnecessary throughout the environment.
-Animals such as foxes, badgers and birds also contribute to the spread of the plant.
-It also uses pathways such as railways, streams and rivers to colonise.
+Additionally animals such as foxes, badgers and birds also contribute to the spread of the plant.
+Moreover it also uses pathways such as railways, streams and rivers to colonise.